sdramsey89/stock-analysis/README.md

 ### Macro Performance
 - Refactoring the code reduced the run time from .28 to .08 seconds which is around a 71% decrease.
 This perfomance boost came form utilizing arrays which allowed the macro to run through the 3000 rows one time and save all the information to the corresponding arrays -- whereas the original macro looped through the 3000 rows 12 times.<br>
+#### Original Code with Nested For Loops

+    '4.
+Loop through the tickers.
+    For i = 0 To 11
+        ticker = tickers(i)
+        totalVolume = 0

+    '5a.
+Find the total volume for the current ticker.

+    Worksheets("2018").Activate

+        For j = rowStart To lastRow

+            If Cells(j, 1).Value = ticker Then

+                totalVolume = totalVolume + Cells(j, 8).Value

+            End If
+            ...

+        Next j
+    ...
+    Next i`

+#### Refactored Code with Arrays
+    `'Initialize array of all tickers
+      Dim tickers(12) As String
+      ...

+    '1a) Create a ticker Index and set to zero
+    Dim tickerIndex As Integer
+    tickerIndex = 0

+    '1b) Create three output arrays for volume, starting, and ending prices Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single
+    ...

+    '2b) Loop over all the rows in the spreadsheet.
+        For i = 2 To RowCount

+        '3a) Increase volume for current ticker
+            If Cells(i, 1).Value = tickers(tickerIndex) Then
+                tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+            End If

+        '3b) Check if the current row is the first row with the selected tickerIndex.
+If yes, set starting price.
+        If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1) <> tickers(tickerIndex) Then
+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

+        End If

+        '3c) check if the current row is the last row with the selected ticker.
+If yes, set ending price.
+         'If the next row’s ticker doesn’t match, increase the tickerIndex.
+        If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1) <> tickers(tickerIndex) Then
+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

+            '3d Increase the tickerIndex.
+            tickerIndex = tickerIndex + 1

+        End If

+    Next i`
+* **Code shortened with "..." to show for loops**

 #### 2017 Original and Refactored Macro Run Time
 ![2017 Original and Refactored Macro Run Time](Resources/Runtimes.png)